Published online Sep 21, 2018. doi: 10.3748/wjg.v24.i35.4077

 Published online: September 21, 2018

-From May 2015 to October 2016, we enrolled 104 patients with gastric cancer or adenoma scheduled for ESD at Shiga University of Medical Science Hospital.
-We randomized patients into two subgroups using the minimization method based on location of the tumor (upper, middle or lower third of the stomach), tumor size (< 20 mm or > 20 mm) and ulcer status: ESD using an endoclip (the clip-flap group) and ESD without an endoclip (the conventional group).
-Therapeutic efficacy (procedure time) and safety (complication: Gastrointestinal bleeding and perforation) were assessed.
+We enrolled 104 patients with gastric cancer or adenoma scheduled for ESD.
+Inclusion criteria were age > 20 years and the diagnosis of gastric adenoma or clinical early-stage gastric cancer.
+Early-stage gastric cancers were clinically diagnosed using endoscopy, endoscopic ultrasonography, histopathology, and computed tomography.
+We randomized patients into two subgroups using the minimization method based on location of the tumor, tumor size and ulcer status: ESD using an endoclip (the clip-flap group) and ESD without an endoclip (the conventional group).
+Therapeutic efficacy and safety were assessed.